neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartIII/ResourceManagement.rst

 One advantage of using the sha1 hash of the resource content as a filename is that once the resource changes it gets a new filename and is displayed correctly regardless of the cache settings in the user's web browser.
 Search engines on the other hand prefer more meaningful file names.
-That is why FLOW3 adds a "virtual" file name to the resource, like this:
+That is why TYPO3 Flow adds a "virtual" file name to the resource, like this:
 ``http://example.local/_Resources/Persistent/107bed85ba5e9bae0edbae879bbc2c26d72033ab/my-speaking-title.jpg``.
-FLOW3 ships with a *mod_rewrite* rule to map the speaking titles to the hash files.
+TYPO3 Flow ships with a *mod_rewrite* rule to map the speaking titles to the hash files.

 Resource Stream Wrapper
 =======================

 Static resources are often used by packages internally.
 Typical use cases are templates, XML, YAML or other data files and images for further processing.
-You might be tempted to refer to these files by using one of the ``FLOW3_PATH_*`` constants or by creating a path relative to your package.
-A much better and more convenient way is using FLOW3's built-in stream package resources wrapper.
+You might be tempted to refer to these files by using one of the ``FLOW_PATH_*`` constants or by creating a path relative to your package.
+A much better and more convenient way is using TYPO3 Flow's built-in stream package resources wrapper.

 The following example reads the content of the file